How to (Un-) Quantum Mechanics: Phase-Space Algebra

 Quantum mechanics is not the first physical theory that requires a reflection about the meaning of a measurement.
 Also special relativity is a theory that struggles with the meaning of time and length measurements.

+There is a great pusillanimity in physics to use notions like ``existence'' or ``reality''.
+However the assumption that something does (or can) exist (some body or field or force or dynamical variable) is implied by any physical theory.
+All physical theories must, for instance, presume that some ``observable'' quantity exists and that observables can be measured.
+This in turn implies the existence of some direct or indirect {\it reference} quantity.

 Our considerations are based on a definition of physical realness and are therefore incompatible with claims that $\psi$ is somehow ``unreal''.
-In the contrary, $\psi$ was the only ontic thing we presumed at all.
+In the contrary, $\psi$ was the only ontic ``thing'' we presume at all.
 This view is confirmed by the no-go-theorem of Pusey, Barrett and Rudolph in which the authors claim that ``if a quantum state merely represents information about the real physical state of a system, then experimental predictions are obtained which contradict quantum theory''~\cite{PBR}.
-There is a minority report of physicists that do not subscribe the dogma of unreality.
-Roger Penrose, for instance, wrote ``if we are to believe that any one thing is in the quantum formalism is 'actually' real,[...], then I think it has to be the wavefunction [...]''~\cite{Penrose1}, or Lev Vaidman: ``The only fundamental physical ontology is the quantum wave function''~\cite{Vaidman}.
+There is a minority report of physicists who do not subscribe a dogma of unreality.
+Roger Penrose, for instance, wrote ``if we are to believe that any one thing is in the quantum formalism is 'actually' real,[...], then I think it has to be the wavefunction [...]''~\footnote{Sect.
+20.6 in Ref.~\cite{Penrose}.}, or Lev Vaidman: ``The only fundamental physical ontology is the quantum wave function''~\cite{Vaidman}.

-But though we defy to regard $\psi$ as somehow unreal, it can not be denied that the meaning of $\psi$ is not self-evident.
+But even if we defy to regard $\psi$ as somehow unreal, it can not be denied that the physical meaning of $\psi$ is not self-evident.
 So far we did not consider the physical unit of the variables $\psi$.
 What type of quantity do these variables represent?
-The answer could be ``Since it' s part of nature, we don' t really know.''~\cite{RalstonBook}.
+We shall stay agnostic and answer that ``since it' s part of nature, we don' t really know.''~\cite{RalstonBook}.
+But this situation is not new to physics: Also classical notions like energy or force can not be properly defined in such a way that anyone could answer ``what {\it is} energy after all''~\cite{LopesCoelho2021}?

-We can only stress again that {\it formally} $\psi$ is a coordinate in phase space.
-Classical phase spaces coordinates have no fixed units, only the product of canonical pairs is fixed to the unit of action, or angular momentum, respectively.
+We can only stress again that {\it formally} $\psi$ is a coordinate in some phase space.
+Classical phase space coordinates have no fixed units, only the product of canonical pairs is - in the conventional system of units - fixed to the unit of action, or angular momentum, respectively.

-Hence we can say that a $2n$-dim. volume ($n\ge 1$) of phase space has a unit, single coordinate values don't.
+Hence we can say that a $2\,n$-dim. volume ($n\ge 1$) of phase space may have a unit, single coordinate values, i.e. elements of $\psi$ don't.
 From the PSR it follows that both, the canonical coordinates and momenta forming $\psi$, have the same unit.
-Though one might formally say that $\sqrt{\hbar}$ would be the nearby unit for a phase space coordinate, this has little practical value.